Philipp Franz Balthasar Von Siebold

 An opportunity to travel in Japan arose in 1826, when he accompanied a Dutch mission to the Imperial Court at Yedo (Tokyo), he collected many plants and animals.
 But he also obtained from the court astronomer Takahashi Kageyasu several detailed maps of Japan and Korea (written by Ino Tadataka), an act strictly forbidden by the Japanese government.

-When the Japanese discovered, by accident, that Siebold had a map of the northern parts of Japan, the government placed Siebold under house arrest and expelled him from Japan on October 22, 1829 and did not return to Japan until 1859, when the country had finally given up its stringent isolation policy.
+When the Japanese discovered, by accident, that Siebold had a map of the northern parts of Japan, the government placed Siebold under house arrest and expelled him from Japan on October 22, 1829, and he did not return to Japan until 1859, when the country had finally given up its stringent isolation policy.

 Satisfied that his Japanese collaborators would continue his work, he journeyed back on the frigate Java to his former residence, Batavia, in possession of his enormous collection of thousands of animals and plants, his books and his maps.
 The botanical garden of Buitenzorg would soon house Siebold's surviving, living flora collection of 2,000 plants.
 He arrived in the Netherlands on July 7, 1830.

 Philipp Franz von Siebold arrived in the Netherlands in 1830 and settled in Leiden, taking with him the major part of his collection.
-The "Philipp Franz von Siebold collection", containing many type specimens, was the earliest botanical collection from Japan.
+The "Philipp Franz von Siebold Collection", containing many type specimens, was the earliest botanical collection from Japan.
 The "Siebold collection" opened to the public in 1831.
 He founded a museum in his home in 1837.
 This small, private museum would eventually evolve into the National Museum of Ethnology in Leiden.

 Nippon